quotengrote/mSYSLOG/README.md

 Solution: set variable in config file

 #### Error5
-Problem: no logiles are set
+Problem: no logfiles are set

 Solution: set logfiles in config file